jaredhanson/bootable/README.md

 });
 ```

-This is allows you to split off your initialization steps into separate,
+This allows you to split off your initialization steps into separate, organized
-organized and reusable chunks of logic.
+and reusable chunks of logic.

 ## Tests